ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/querying/graph/graph-queries-multi-section.markdown

 #### Using Multiple Destination Clauses

-Previous examples have shown us how to direct **different sections** to the **same destination**, by declaring a single destination node with a single alias, and approaching it from the different sections.
+Previous examples have shown us how to approach the same destination from different sections.

-It may also be useful to give **each section its own destination**, i.e. to make it possible for us to compare the routes and destinations discovered by the different sections.
+It is sometimes useful, however, to create a query that approaches **multiple destinations**.
+To accomplish this, we need to give each destination a unique alias.
 {CODE-BLOCK:plain}
-//alias 1
+//Destination 1
 with
-   {from Products
+   {from Orders
-      where Supplier ='suppliers/15-A'} as prod1
+      where ShipTo.City = 'London' } as LondonOrders

-//alias 2
+//Destination 2
 with
-   {from Products
+   {from Orders
-      where Supplier ='suppliers/15-A'} as prod2
+      where ShipTo.City = 'Paris' } as ParisOrders
 {CODE-BLOCK/}

-In the following example, we declare the same destination twice, giving it **two unique aliases**.
-We then use each alias as the destination of one of the sections.
+Here is a query that uses multiple destinations, to find products that ship to London **and** Paris for **different prices**.

 {CODE-BLOCK:plain}
 with
-   {from Products
+   {from Orders
-      where Supplier ='suppliers/15-A'} as prod1
+      where ShipTo.City = 'London' } as LondonOrders

 with
-   {from Products
+   {from Orders
-      where Supplier ='suppliers/15-A'} as prod2
+      where ShipTo.City = 'Paris' } as ParisOrders

-//search pattern
 match
-   //first section
-   (Orders as LondonOrders
-      where ShipTo.City = 'London') -
-   [Lines[].Product] ->
-   (prod1)
-or
-   //second section
+   (LondonOrders) -
+   [Lines as LondonLine select Product] ->
-   (Orders as ParisOrders
+   (Products as p)
-      where ShipTo.City = 'Paris') -
-   [Lines[].Product] ->
-   (prod2)

-where
-   prod1.PricePerUnit < prod2.PricePerUnit
+   <- [Lines as ParisLine select Product]
+   - (ParisOrders)

+//Compare prices to the different destinations where
+   LondonLine.PricePerUnit != ParisLine.PricePerUnit

 select
-   id(prod1) as LondonProdID,
-   prod1.Name as LondonProductName,
-   prod1.QuantityPerUnit as LondonQuantity,
-   prod1.PricePerUnit as priceToLondon,
+   id(p) as ProductID,
-   id(prod2) as ParisProd2ID,
+   LondonLine.PricePerUnit as LondonPricePerUnit,
-   prod2.Name as ParisProductName,
+   LondonLine.ProductName as LondonProductName,
-   prod2.QuantityPerUnit as ParisQuantity,
+   ParisLine.PricePerUnit as ParisPricePerUnit,
-   prod2.PricePerUnit as priceToParis
+   ParisLine.ProductName as ParisProductName

 {CODE-BLOCK/}

-The two sections produce two different datasets, that we can then compare to get our final results.

 ![Same Destination, Multiple Aliases](images/MultiSection04_MultiAlias.png "Same Destination, Multiple Aliases")